iMAboud/iMA-Menu/README.md

 </div>

-- iMShare adds a lot of useful features right on your context menu.
+- iMShare adds a lot of useful features right on your context menu, and allows easy theming and editing without priour programming knowledge.
-- Large file sharing between devices - Video/Image editing - Draw over apps - Search and set a wallpaper - Youtube and X downloader, and more.

 ![](https://i.imgur.com/NlXTZOy.png) ![](https://i.imgur.com/wIaeznc.png) ![](https://i.imgur.com/VWCJmhs.png) ![](https://i.imgur.com/bJqrU9K.png)
 ![Manage](https://i.imgur.com/n4fQIsC.png)

 ## Update
-- Added GUI to edit the theme.nss
 - Added a GUI to the "modify" file to easily edit, remove or add anything in the context menu.
 - StremiM utilizes "Peario" and "Stremio" to stream a movie to a friend the easy way.
 - Added Color picking anywhere, right click on the pixel color to copy hex to clipboard